plastikaweb/plastikspace/libs/nasa-images/search/feature/README.md

 ## Description

-The search feature library using the `NasaImagesFeatureSearchComponent`.
+The search feature library using the `NasaImagesSearchFeatureComponent`.

 ## Running unit tests